Abdellah-Nsila/42Cursus/Milestone 2/fract-ol/Readme.md

  - So lets look to power of a number: pow(4) = 16, pow(2) = 4, pow(-2) = 4, pow(-1) = 1
  - Cool but lets try the sqrt of a number: sqrt(16) = 4, sqrt(4) = 2, sqrt(-1) Ok thats intersting the sqrt of an negative number is not existing because the power of a negative number is always a positive number.
- - So can you imagine a value of sqrt(-1)? because you (yes you) because you can imagine let's called `i` (imaginary number) thats it, now we create a new type of numbers the imaginary nubers it's also include all real numbers inhis domaine.
+ - So can you imagine a value of sqrt(-1)? because you because you can imagine let's called `i` (imaginary number) thats it, now we create a new type of numbers the imaginary nubers it's also include all real numbers inhis domaine.
  - Now imagie a axe (line), the middle of this axe we have `0`, right of this axe we have all positive numbers, on left we have all negative numbers, yes this is the x-axis, its containe only the real numbers (5, 0, -15, 1/3 2.78, sqrt(2), ...).
  - But what about imaginary numbers? in simple term this is the y-axis, but insted of having numbers like this (-5, 0, 1, 66), we have like this (-5i, 0i, 1i, 66i) if you have a good imagination skills you know that we have a `2D plan`.
  -